HB-4770

 Plain Language

-Before using AI to record or transcribe a therapeutic session, the operator or licensed professional must inform the patient (or their legally authorized representative) in writing that AI will be used and explain the specific purpose of the AI tool.
-The patient must then provide consent.
-Critically, 'consent' under this bill has a heightened standard — it must be a clear, explicit, freely given, specific written agreement that is revocable at any time.
-Consent cannot be obtained via general terms of use, passive actions like hovering or closing content, or deceptive actions.
-This effectively prohibits burying AI recording consent in standard intake paperwork.
+Before using AI to record or transcribe a therapeutic session, the operator or licensed professional must inform the patient (or their legally authorized representative) in writing that AI will be used and disclose the specific purpose of the AI tool.
+The patient must then provide consent, which must be freely given, specific, informed, written, and revocable.
+Consent cannot be obtained through general terms of use, passive UI actions, or deceptive practices.
+This is a hard prerequisite — without written notice and affirmative consent, AI-assisted recording or transcription of therapy sessions is prohibited.

 Statutory Text